Inference from Sampling with Response Probabilities Estimated via Calibration: Estimation

 which is equivalent to

-Estimating Equation~\eqref{eqn:calS} is suggested in \cite{ina:mil:fol:1991}.
-It means that the response probabilities are chosen so that the NWA estimator of the auxiliary variables is equal to their full sample HT estimator.
+Estimating Equation~\eqref{eqn:calS} is suggested in \cite{ian:mil:fol:1991}.
+It means that the response probabilities are chosen so that the NWA estimator of the auxiliary variables is equal to its full sample HT estimator.
+Both estimating Equations~\eqref{eqn:calU} and \eqref{eqn:calS} can be solved using a software for calibration in the complete response case, such as function \emph{calib} of R package \emph{sampling} \citep{mat:til:21:RpackageSampling}.

 When calibrating at the population level, the goal is to find weights, here response probabilities, so that the estimated total of some auxiliary variables matches the population total.
 When calibration at the sample level, the aim is to match the full sample HT estimator.
 Hence, the first approach attempts to correct for both the nonresponse and sampling error.
 The second approach attempts to only correct for the nonresponse error.